Changes to the British Canoeing Sea Kayak Leader Award

 You must register before the assessment with your Delivery Centre, e.g. Canoe England (CE), Welsh Canoeing Association (WCA), Scottish Canoe Association (SCA)or Canoe Association of Northern Ireland (CANI).
 International candidates will need to register with Canoe England.

 Complete the registration process at least 2-weeks before your planned assessment.
 Ideally, aim for at least one month before, in case you encounter any problems.

 Full National Association Membership, e.g. be a current member of British Canoeing.

 a valid 2-day First Aid Award for Moderate Water Environments.

 Safeguarding Training.
 This must be up to date and is recognised by British Canoeing.

 The Coastal Navigation & Tidal Planning certificate.

-If you turn up for your Sea Kayak Leader assessment without the registration, you will not be able to take part and are unlikely to get any refund of your course fee.
+If you turn up for your Sea Kayak Leader assessment without your registration, you will not be able to take part and are unlikely to get any refund of your course fee.

-Ensure you have experience of leading and managing incidents in more complex conditions.
+Ensure you have experience in leading and managing incidents in more complex conditions.

 The new award suggests candidates need a minimum of;